 What is the probiotic revolution?

-The problem of ‘bacterial resistance to antibiotics’ is a burning question throughout the world.
 According to an estimate by the World Health Organization, the number of deaths caused by some resistant strains of bacteria exceeded the combined number of deaths caused by influenza, HIV and traffic accidents.
-This antibiotic resistance in humans is being attributed to the large amounts of antibiotics that are being used in animals.

 “21st century probiotics will successfully rival traditional drugs on the pharmaceutical market, especially those used for disease”